Barbara (Basia) Benda

 About me

-Therapy sessions with me will help you to understand yourself better and express how you feel.
-Together we will challenge unhelpful beliefs and bring attention to any unhelpful thought patterns and behaviours.
+I offer a safe and confidential space where we can explore your difficulties and concerns .
+Together we will challenge unhelpful beliefs and bring attention to any problematic thought patterns and behaviours.

-For many years I also worked in humanitarian aid sector and I travelled and lived in many different countries in Europe, Americas, Africa and Asia.
+For 15 years I also worked in humanitarian aid sector and I travelled and lived in many different countries in Europe, Americas, Africa and Asia, and therefore I have a lot of cross-cultural experience.

-I am a certified psychotherapist with MSc from Metanoia Institute, one of the leading centres for psychotherapy training in the UK.
-I have also previously trained in Existential therapy.
+I am UKCP certified psychotherapist with MSc from Metanoia Institute, one of the leading centres for psychotherapy training in the UK.
+I have also trained in Existential therapy.

 I welcome people from all backgrounds in my practice.
 Do get in touch if you have any questions and we can have an initial free call to discuss your questions.